catseye/Robin/doc/Design_Decisions.markdown

 #### Should we require lists in syntax where they aren't strictly necessary?

-Decision: Sometimes yes, sometimes no.
-Chance of changing: High.

-This wasn't really a conscious decision, so much as something that should probably be cleaned up.
+Decision: Yes.

-By example: Scheme's `let*` requires that you put all the bindings in a list:
+What do I even mean by this?
+Well, for example, Scheme's `let*` requires that you put all the bindings in a list:

     (let* ((a 1)
            (b 2)